 Accuracy of laboratory analyses will be assessed by LCS, surrogate standards (for organic analytical methods), matrix spikes, and initial and continuing calibration of instruments.
 Laboratory accuracy is expressed as the percent recovery (%R).
 Statistically derived laboratory accuracy limits will be included with each laboratory report.
-If the %R is determined to be outside of acceptance criteria, data will be qualified as estimated and the direction of the bias noted in the data validation memoranda.
-Should recoveries fall below those specified in the data validation guidelines (USEPA 1999 and 2004a), or one-half the accepted lower recovery limit for any analysis not listed in the guidelines, the associated data will be considered rejected.
+If the %R is determined to be outside of acceptance criteria, data will be qualified according to SOP-40 (BRC, ERM and MWH 2007) and the direction of the bias noted in the data validation memoranda.
 The calculation of %R is provided below:

-$$\%R = 100 \times \frac{X_s - X}{T}$$
+$$\% R = 100 \times \frac{X_s - X}{T}$$

-where $X_s$ is the measured value of the spiked sample, X is the measured value of the unspiked sample, and T is the true value of the spike solution added.
+where X_s is the measured value of the spiked sample, X is the measured value of the unspiked sample, and T is the true value of the spike solution added.

 Field accuracy will be assessed through analysis of field equipment blanks and trip blanks.
 Analysis of blanks will monitor errors associated with the sampling process, field conditions, sample preservation, and sample handling.
 The DQO for field equipment and trip blanks is that all values are less than the reporting limit for each target constituent.
-If contamination is identified in the field equipment or trip blanks, data will be qualified in the associated samples as described in the guidelines used for validation (USEPA 1999 and 2004a).
+If contamination is identified in the field equipment or trip blanks, data will be qualified in the associated samples as described in the guidelines used for validation (USEPA 1999 and 2004a) and as described in

+SOP-40 (BRC, ERM and MWH 2007).
 Contamination of the samples can occur as a result of field or laboratory operations, and detections due to such contamination are not representative of actual Site conditions.